emacsmirror/elpher/README.md

 - connections using TLS encryption,
 - [the Gemini protocol](gopher://zaibatsu.circumlunar.space/1/~solderpunk/gemini).

+The official home of elpher is gopher://thelambdalab.xyz/1/projects/elpher/.
+Please visit that page for development news and to leave feedback.
+(There is also a github repository, but this is mostly for the benifit of MELPA.)

 Elpher is under active development.
 Any suggestions for improvements are welcome!

 Installation
 ------------